Southern Illinois University Edwardsville Scholarships (2026–2027) | Automatic, Competitive & Hidden Gems

 • A strong peer community with service and leadership built into the program

-Meridian Scholarship Full tuition, mandatory fees, room & board (8 semesters) Freshmen with exceptional academics, leadership, and service; typically GPA 3.5+ with strong rigor Yes — application due by Dec 1 Yes — maintain program standards Top applicants with standout essays/interviews; all recipients are automatically admitted to Honors
+Meridian Scholarship Full tuition, mandatory fees, room & board (8 semesters) Freshmen with exceptional academics, leadership, and service; typically GPA 3.5+ with strong rigor Yes — application required Yes — maintain Honors Program and GPA standards Top applicants with standout essays/interviews; all recipients are automatically admitted to Honors Nov 15 (priority), Dec 1 (final)

 Honors Program FAQ